projectsbyif/trillian-demo-server/README.md

 ### Get a Merkle consistency proof between two tree sizes:

-This Trillian endpoint provides the information you need to validate that one tree is a *subtree* of a larger tree.
+This endpoint provides the information you need to validate that one tree is a *subtree* of a larger tree.

 ```
 curl 'http://192.168.99.4:5000/v1beta1/logs/<LOG ID>:consistency_proof?first_tree_size=10&second_tree_size=20'